ericcornelissen/svgo-action/docs/options.md

 The _SVGO Version_ option allows you to specify the major version of [SVGO] that you want to use.
 This can be either `1` for the latest v1.x.x release or `2` for the latest v2.x.x release.
 You need to change this option based on the format of the configuration file for SVGO that you're using.
-We recommend updating your configuration file and setting this option to `2` as soon as possible.
-For more information see [the release notes of SVGO v2](https://github.com/svg/svgo/releases/tag/v2.0.0).

-If you're not using a configuration file it is recommended to set this option to `2`.
+> :warning: SVGO v1 has been deprecated, we strongly recommend upgrading to SVGO
+> v2.
+For more information see the [SVGO v2 release notes].

 ### Examples